8066 Co Hwy P, Whitewater, WI 53190, USA

 Add title here

 As you drive down State Park Road, Whitewater Lake is on your left and Rice Lake is on the right.
 While the two lakes are adjacent, canoes, kayaks, and paddleboards would need to portage between the two.
 As you drive down this narrow strip between the two lakes, you will pass the Rice Lake Dry Prairie State Natural Area on your right.
 Next, the Whitewater Lake Beach is on your left.
 Picnic tables, grills, toilet facilities, and changing rooms are available.
 From the parking lot, the beach is straight ahead.
 If you follow the paved path down to the right, there is a fishing pier.
 A state park pass is required.
 As you drive down the road, you’ll pass the Dr. O. R. Rice Memorial Picnic Area on your right, a small peninsula on Rice Lake.
 The Picnic Area offers a beautiful outlook, picnic tables, and grills.
 Right after that is the Whitewater Dam that connects both Whitewater and Rice Lake.
 A lot of folks ask about the basic water flow out of Whitewater Lake.
 There are many factors including floodplains, evaporation, and wetlands.
 This dam is the primary outlet for Whitewater Lake.
 There is a gauge on the lakeside of the dam that is used to determine when the lake will be declared “no wake” or “good to go.”
 This is a “fixed” dam.
 After the dam, you will see the sign for the Whitewater Lake Boat Launch.
 There is a large parking lot, port-a-potties, and a fishing area.
-Next to the boat launch is the JNT Parkside Marina, a place to pick up gas, bait, licenses, and refreshments.
-Boat rentals are also available.
+Next to the boat launch is the marina.
+Formerly known as the JNT Parkside Marina, the Boat House purchased the marina in 2022 and the summer 2023 plans are still to be determined.
 Take the road a little less than a half mile and you will come to a stop sign.
 At the stop sign, go left onto W. Lakeshore Dr.

 N7540 W Lakeshore Dr, Whitewater, WI 53190, USA